atifabedeen/Debugging-Practice/Java/README.md

 When the program pauses at this breakpoint, we analyze the values of the local variables start and end.
 In our case, the values will be "A" and "B" respectively, as determined by the method calls in the code.

 This exercise highlights the importance of understanding the state of your program and the values of local variables at different points during execution, especially when debugging.

+Here is the link to a [feedback survey](https://forms.gle/LGsq5BGE6tH5HfTBA) to tell us what you think about this activity!
+Your feedback is valuable to us.